yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 8. Click **Save Changes**.

-When students click the **Discussion** page for your course, the drop-down list includes this new category.
+When students click the **Discussion** page for your course, the drop-down Discussion list now includes this new category.

  .. image:: ../Images/NewCategory_Discussion.png
   :alt: Image of a new category named Course Q&A in the list of discussions